antarctica/bas-style-kit-docs/site/v0.6.1/components/navbar.md

 universally supported).

 {% capture alert_content %}
-Where labels are hidden, the `.bsk-visually-hidden` class **should** always be used to ensure assistive technologies can understand forms.
+Where labels are hidden, the `.bsk-sr-only` class **should** always be used to ensure assistive technologies can understand forms.
 Alternatively, you can use the `aria-label`, `aria-labelledby` or `title` attributes.
 {% endcapture %}
 {% include bas-style-kit/bsk-snippet--alert.html